-In 2021, Bayer continued its General Surveillance monitoring program, implemented on a voluntary basis and aimed at identifying the occurrence of adverse effects of the GMO or its use on human or animal health or the environment, which were not anticipated in the environmental risk assessment.
-The analysis of 251 additional questionnaires from a survey of farmers cultivating MON 810 in two European countries in 2021 did not reveal any adverse effects associated with the genetic modification in MON 810, consistent with the similar conclusions in the 17 precedent years and the ones from the join meta-analysis of the surveys gathered during the first ten years of commercial cultivation (Bertho et al., 2020).
-Furthermore, a detailed analysis of five publications related to MON 810 and/or Cry1Ab did not reveal any new scientific evidence that would invalidate the conclusions of the risk assessment concluding that MON 810 is as safe to human and animal health as its conventional counterpart, and confirms that there is negligible impact from the cultivation of MON 810 on biodiversity, abundance or survival of non-target species, and the environmental risk of MON 810 is considered to be negligible compared to conventional maize.
-Also, company stewardship activities did not reveal any adverse effects related to MON 810 cultivation in 2021.
-Taken together, these results demonstrate that there are no indications of adverse effects attributable to the cultivation of MON 810 in Europe in 2021.
+In 2022, Bayer continued its General Surveillance monitoring program, implemented on a voluntary basis, aiming at identifying the occurrence of adverse effects of the GMO or its use on human or animal health or the environment which were not anticipated in the environmental risk assessment.
+The farmer questionnaires, one of the implemented General Surveillance monitoring programs, were revised in 2022 growing season considering the EFSA recommendations and the experiences gained over the past 16 years.
+From the two European countries cultivating MON 810, the farmer questionnaires survey also concentrated on Spain.
+It was considered no longer necessary to conduct the farmer questionnaires in Portugal as an independent annual survey is conducted by the authorities.

+In 2022, the analysis of 250 farmer questionnaires survey in Spain did not reveal any adverse effects associated with the genetic modification in MON 810.
+This is consistent with the conclusions of the 16 precedent annual farmer questionnaires surveys and the 10-years meta-analysis (Bertho et al., 2020) conducted since the MON 810 commercial cultivation.
+Furthermore, a detailed analysis of five publications related to MON 810 did not reveal any new scientific evidence that would invalidate the conclusions of the initial risk assessment.
+Also, company stewardship activities did not reveal any adverse effects related to MON 810 cultivation in 2022.
+Taken together, these results demonstrate that there are no indications of adverse effects attributable to the cultivation of MON 810 in Europe in 2022.